gerardnico/git-x/docs/released/git-hosting.md

-% git-hosting(1) Version Latest | Execute a command against a Git Hosting Service
+% git-hosting(1) Version 0.1.0 | Execute a command against a Git Hosting Service
 # Git Hosting

 Execute a command against a Git Hosting Service